SARCASMOOO/shopifyChallenge/README.md

 Rails installation is required

 ## Thought process and notes
 In general I try to follow the red, green, refactor approach.

-Following TDD create tests run get red, wright implementation till test pass green, then refactor using the written test suite to catch regression.
+Following TDD we create tests which when run get red, wright implementation till test pass which give green, then refactor using the written test suite to catch regression.

-I used table association to enforce relation ships between cart, orders, and products
+I used table association to enforce relationships between cart, orders, and products

 See the linked github repository for confirmation of TDD approach.